Rian1010/Language-Learners-App/README.md

     eachPost = mongo.db.posts.find_one()
     initDate = eachPost['initDate'].strftime("%A %D %H:%M")
     return render_template('community.html', posts=posts, eachPost=eachPost, initDate=initDate, lesson=mongo.db.lessons.find())
 ```

 This code above, is what I tried first with the help of the course videos, the tutors from Code Institute and [the strftime website](https://strftime.org/).
-It did not work, but what I was trying to do is to ge the time of when the post was posted from the database with the `eachPost` variable, in the formate I chose with strftime, but as it did not work correctly, I had to find another way of doing it.
-So, I asked the tutors from Code Institute to help get a better understanding of what I am trying to do, in order to be lead to the right solution.
+It did not work, but what I was trying to do is to get the time of when the post was posted from the database with the `eachPost` variable, in the format I chose with `strftime`, but as it did not work correctly, I had to find another way of doing it.
+So, I asked the tutors from Code Institute to help me get a better understanding of what I am trying to do, in order to be lead to the right solution.
 As a result, I got the following code, which works just fine:

 ```python
 @app.route('/community')